Why Is My Ear Piercing Bleeding After 6 Weeks? | Healing Clues Uncovered

 Step 1: Stop Further Trauma

 Use pillows with smooth covers at night to prevent snagging during sleep.
-Protect your ears from accidental pulls during hair styling or dressing.
+Protect your ears from accidental pulls during hair styling, dressing, sports, mask use, and towel drying.

 Step 2: Clean Gently But Effectively